-Hazel Dell Park includes one site located at the southeast corner of the property.
+Hazel Dell Park includes one site located at the southeast corner of the district.
 This contributing resource includes 20 acres of a forest setting of douglas fir trees.
 There are two circa 1960 wood frame covered picnic structures, the smaller one located on the east side of the site and the larger one on the west side, just north of the parking lot.
 Both open shelters have log uprights supporting simple A-frame gabled roofs.
-The smaller of the two is approximately 20x30 feet and has simple open gabled roof over eleven log upright supports.
-The larger shelter is approximately 40x60 feet and has twenty log upright supports.
-Both shelters house picnic tables.
-There is also a small circa 1980 20x20 feet wood xiv Jerry Stone, "Unknown Pioneers Honored," The Journal, Vancouver Bureau, Dec.
+The smaller of

+&lt;sup>14 Jerry Stone, "Unknown Pioneers Honored," The Journal, Vancouver Bureau, Dec.
 26, 1966.